top of page

 Our work is bold, disruptive, and caring.
 It serves trauma survivors (individuals and groups who have been impacted by traumatic experiences such as, but not limited to, interpersonal abuse or systemic violence), persons and communities who support survivors, & professionals, organisations, and institutions who work on trauma and/or with survivors.

-Lived Expertise
+Living Expertise

 Art